Sunday, March 16, 1980

 Wednesday, April 30, 1980

 A lot has happened since I got here.
 I even ended up getting a job from Sander’s neighbor.
 I told her I could only do it temporarily, but she would love for me to stay on.
 It was as if my life was going to be here.
-I was making good money and it was tempting to stay.
+I was making good money, and it was tempting to stay.
 However, Sander was starting to get abusive, so I called up my cousins in Utah to let them know I was coming.
-Sander started to cry when he saw my suitcase was packed.
+Sander started to cry when he saw that my suitcase was packed.
 I felt bad for him, but it was time for me to move on.

 Friday, May 2, 1980